 The easiest way to post the data in the CGI-style is to use an HTML form on the web page,

-externalSubmit URL as the "action," and either "GET" or "POST" as the
+externalSubmit URL as the "action," and "POST" as the

 When the Worker submits your form, the form sends the field data to Amazon Mechanical Turk using the